Siege of Mankera (1821–1822)

-The siege of Mankera, also known as the fall of Mankera, was a conflict from 7 December 1821 to 1 January 1822 between the Sikh forces led by Maharaja Ranjit Singh and the Mankera forces led by Nawab Hafiz Ahmad Khan Sadozai.
+The Siege of Mankera, also known as the Fall of Mankera, was a military conflict from 7 December 1821 to 1 January 1822 between the Sikh forces led by Ranjit Singh, and the Mankeran forces led by Hafiz Khan.

 Background

 The Sindh Sagar Doab was fully under the rule of the Kingdom of Mankera and Mitha Tiwana.
 The chief of Mankera Nawab Hafiz Ahmad Khan had the most control over the region.
 Mohammad Khan, the previous chief of Mankera, had built 12 forts outside the Mankera fort to make direct invasion of the main fort impossible.
 The fort used to be a part of the Bhangi Misl until they lost it and an independent state was formed.
 Instead of paying taxes to the Sikh Empire, the Nawab paid tribute to the Durrani Empire in Kabul.
 Furthermore, Mankera held the 3 important towns of Leiah, Bhakkar and Dera Ismail Khan, and the caravan route from Iran and Baluchistan also went through the territory of the Nawab.
 This made Mankera an important asset for the Sikh Empire to have.
 Therefore in the Dusshera of 1821, Ranjit Singh headed with his army to Mankera to annex it.

 Ahmad Yar Khan Tiwana decided to aid the Sikh forces during the battle to settle old scores with the Nawab.
 Hari Singh Nalwa was invited to join the expedition.
 As he was heading to join the Maharaja with 7,000 troops, Nawla was challenged by 25,000 Pashtun and Hazara tribesmen and their leader, Mohammad Khan Tarain, who opposed the Sikh's passage from the area.
 This led to the Battle of Mangal in which Nalwa defeated the tribesmen and continued towards Ranjit Singh until meeting him at Mitha Tiwana.